 Undoubtedly, the final and greatest outcome is to educate our children on the importance of becoming good environmental citizens.

-Challenges in the Middle East
+Environmental Education Challenges in the Middle East

-The Middle East region faces difficult natural conditions, and it is clear that steep population growth, poverty and the consequent degradation of natural ecosystems make it a priority when it comes to Environmental awareness and sustainability goals.
+The Middle East region faces difficult natural conditions, and it is clear that steep population growth, poverty and the consequent degradation of natural ecosystems make it a priority when it comes to environmental awareness and sustainability goals.
 One of the biggest challenges is certainly the lack of awareness.

 Most countries are blessed with high levels of education, with a large portion of the population pursuing secondary and higher education.
 Unfortunately however, human development and wealth are not always synonym with high environmental awareness and interest in sustainability issues… Jordan and Lebanon, for example, have their primary focus in tourism, which mostly contributes to their GDPs.

 An interesting survey conducted in the Sultanate of Oman revealed that the environmental awareness of the Omani public was related to education level but also to gender and age.
 Males were found to have a higher level of knowledge about environmental issues than females.
-Males were also more environmentally concerned and tended to engage in more environmental behaviors than females.
+Males were also more environmentally concerned and tended to engage in more environmental behaviours than females.
 Younger and more educated respondents tended to be more knowledgeable and concerned about the environment than older and less educated respondents.

 Another challenge that countries such as the Kingdom of Saudi Arabia (KSA), the United Arab Emirates (UAE) and Qatar are faced with, is trying to reduce their consumption patterns.
 Even though awareness levels seem to be higher than in other countries, these nations are notorious for their unsustainable consumption rates.
 For instance, KSA and the UAE’s water consumption have reached 265 and 550 liters per capita per day respectively, which significantly exceeds the world’s average.